Skip to Main Content.

 FIU's BHSA program is one of the largest undergraduate health services administration programs in the country.
 The program emphasizes systems engineering and financial management of health organizations, health services research, economics, policies and regulations, legal aspects of health systems, and program planning and evaluation.
 Its curriculum prepares graduates to effectively manage healthcare organizations within an ever-changing, highly technological, multicultural world.
 BHSA faculty members are leaders in their field, with both deep academic knowledge in all areas of healthcare and real-world practical experience.
 Students in our online undergraduate program enjoy tremendous student engagement through interactive technology that offers 24/7 access and support, real-time faculty feedback, and a personal success coach to provide 1-on-1 guidance.

-The Bachelor of Health Services Administration program is an Associate Member of the Association of University Programs in Health Administration (AUPHA.org).
+The Bachelor of Health Services Administration program is an Associate Member of the Association of University Programs in Health Administration ( AUPHA.org ).
 AUPHA offers several scholarships and awards that the students may be eligible to apply for.
 Additionally, AUPHA offers the Bugbee-Falk Award that each member program will be eligible to award on a rotating basis.
-Additional information on prizes, awards, and webinars made available to students is provided at the following link: https://www.aupha.org/resourcecenter/currentstudents
+Additional information on prizes, awards, and webinars made available to students is provided on the AUPHA current student resources page.

 • Why Apply?